Hear Their Stories…

-Gave birth to a beautiful baby girl and has reconnected with her family in Peachtree City.
-Brittani is enjoying becoming a mother again and starting Clayton State University in the Spring to complete her BS in Psychology.
+Brittani enjoys being a mother again and went on to pursue a degree in Pschology.
 With the support and guidance from the House of Dawn, Brittani was able to secure an apartment not far from her mother where she can still be close enough for her to provide additional support.

 “I first want to thank The House of Dawn as a whole; the program has grown so much since I left.
 Specifically, the Alumni Program that was started.
 I felt so loved knowing that there were continued efforts of support being extended to us young mothers who’ve graduated from the program.
 As a mother of two now this specific branch of support was personally special.